Charged With DUI? A Columbia Drunk Driving Lawyer Can Help You

 Does a police officer have to read me my rights?

 A Miranda warning refers to the statement police officers must read to anyone who is in police custody, before he is interrogated.
 According to a 1966 ruling by the U.S. Supreme Court, police officers must inform a suspect in police custody of his right to remain silent or to request an attorney before answering a police officer's questions.
-If the Miranda rights are not read, the information provided by a person during police questioning cannot be used as evidence in court
+If the Miranda rights are not read, the information provided by a person during police questioning cannot be used as evidence in court.

 What if I live in another state and I’m charged with DUI in South Carolina?

 Out-of-state drivers are sometimes arrested for drunk driving in South Carolina, especially in Columbia, the state capital and home of the University of South Carolina.
 If you are arrested DUI in South Carolina, the consequences of your arrest will likely follow you back to your home state due to "Interstate Compact" laws.
-As result, you could have your driver's license suspended, be fined hundreds or thousands of dollars or even sentenced to prison in South Carolina.
+As a result, you could have your driver's license suspended, be fined hundreds or thousands of dollars or even sentenced to prison in South Carolina.

 Is it worth getting a lawyer for a DUI?